Tokololo/react-json-ptr-form/README.md

     	dirty: (ptr?: string) => boolean
     }

 It mirrors the return value of useJsonPtrForm with the difference that the ptr parameter is optional.
 It has the following benefits:

  - It takes care of async issues
  - It is performant
  - It provides convenience

-You provide it with the ptr only once and it brings many of the same functions the form manager provides but with greater convenience.
-Most of these functions take an optional ptr.
-If you do not provide it it is defaulted to the ptr set on JsonPtrFormControl yet you can still provide a ptr to access other parts of the form state.
+You provide JsonPtrFormControl with the ptr only once and it brings many of the same functions useJsonPtrForm provides but with greater convenience.
+As stated most of these functions take an optional ptr.
+If you do not provide the ptr it is defaulted to the ptr set on JsonPtrFormControl yet you can still provide a ptr in order to access other parts of the form state.
+You are also not limited to the use of these functions and are free to use the functions useJsonPtrForm provides within the scope of JsonPtrFormControl.
-The functions provided by JsonPtrFormControl are scoped to JsonPtrFormControl but as explained can access other form state as well.
-Inside the wrapped scope of JsonPtrFormControl you should only use the functions it provides.
-Outside of that scope you are free to use the functions provided by useJsonPtrForm.
-You can for instance use it in callback code, hooks etc. which allows for a convenient way to manage your form state.

 ## Arrays
 Rendering array form elements are extremely easy:

     {
-	    (value('/options') as string[])?.map((option, idx) =>
+	    value<string[]>('/options')?.map((option, idx) =>
 	    <JsonPtrFormControl
 		    key={idx}
 		    ptr={`/options/${idx}`}